Liover Peguero Preview, Player Props: Pirates vs. Cardinals

-Liover Peguero -- 0-for-3 in his last game -- will be in action for the Pittsburgh Pirates versus the St. Louis Cardinals, with Drew Rom on the mound, on August 21 at 7:05 PM ET.
+Liover Peguero, with a slugging percentage of .382 in his past 10 games -- including two home runs -- will be in action for the Pittsburgh Pirates against the St. Louis Cardinals, with Zack Thompson on the mound, August 23 at 12:35 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Twins.
+He had a one-hit showing in his most recent game (1-for-3) against the Cardinals.

 Liover Peguero Game Info & Props vs. the Cardinals